 We are:

-an internationally based group of (very) queer individuals with experience in queer healthcare, and activism-fuelled hearts.
+An internationally based group of (very) queer individuals with experience in queer healthcare, and activism-fuelled hearts.

 [They/Them]